Mughees2001/Multi-Agent-Debiasing-Framework/README.md

 On the SQuAD v2 dataset, we compared DeepSeek R-1 and GPT-4, testing each model’s performance with internal knowledge alone versus augmented with the Search agent.
 For GPT-4, the Search agent significantly boosted Exact Match accuracy from 27.0% to 45.0% and increased the F1 score from 37.8% to 49.8%.
 Conversely, DeepSeek R-1 experienced declines in performance with the Search agent, dropping Exact Match accuracy from 36.0% to 14.0% and F1 score from 40.5% to 24.3%.
 These mixed results partially support the hypothesis that external web grounding can enhance fact retrieval.

+Below is the architecture for the Multi-Agent Debiasing Framework.
+The architecture on the left represents the framework without the Search Agent, whereas the one on the right shows the framework with Search Agent capabilities.

 <p align="center">
   <img src="Images/Overview.png" alt="Overview" width="500"/>
 </p>